Warnford

-The George and Falcon pub and hotel, which is grade II listed and dates to the 18th century is located on the A32 near the centre of the village.
+The George and Falcon pub and hotel, which is grade II listed and dates to the 18th century, is located on the A32 near the centre of the village.

-The Church of Our Lady, located in Warnford Park to the south of the village, is Grade 1 listed.
+The Church of Our Lady, located in Warnford Park to the south of the village, is Grade I listed.

 The village hall is located in Lippen Lane close to the centre of the village and was converted from a farm shop, having been earlier a pig farm laboratory.
 It was given to the village in 1998 by the owner of the Warnford Estate.
 The hall has a single room which can accommodate up to 100 people and is available for hire by the hour.

-Warnford Playground in Lippen Lane was given by the family of R.P.
-Chester in his memory in 1978 for the benefit of parishioners.
+Warnford Playground in Lippen Lane was given by the family of R. P. Chester in his memory in 1978 for the benefit of parishioners.
 It is managed by a charitable trust.
 It is open to the public, but there is very limited parking and no facilities such as toilets.

 History

 There is evidence in the form of barrows or burial mounds of occupation from early times.
 The barrow and associated Saxon boundary bank at Sheepbridge is registered as a Scheduled Monument.
 Both are referred to in a land charter dating from the time of King Aethelstan.
 The Domesday book records Warnford and also Upwarnford, which is believed to have covered the northern part of the parish.

 The Church of Our Lady is of Saxon origin but was rebuilt in the 12th century and contains relics of an earlier Saxon church.
-The ruins of the 13th century St. John's or King John's House, also Grade 1 listed, are behind the church.
+The ruins of the 13th century St. John's or King John's House, also Grade I listed, are behind the church.
 The church and St John's House are accessible via a public footpath from the A32.
 Warnford Park is itself Grade II listed as a park and garden, but is not open to the public except on Sundays in February when a "snowdrop walk" is opened up in aid of the church, with the permission of the landowner.
 The park was the site of the manor house, renamed "Belmont" in the 19th century and demolished in the 1950s.
 It was requisitioned by the War Office in World War II and never reoccupied by the owners afterwards.

 The parish contains a number of other listed buildings, including the farmhouse, well house and granary at Bere Farm, Abbey House (formerly the rectory), North Lodge and the adjacent gateway into Warnford Park, Papermill Cottage and Riversdown House.
 None of these is open to the public.
 The hall at Riversdown house dates to 1327 and was probably originally around 12 by 9 meters.